Personalized Diets: Can Your Genes Really Tell You What To Eat?

 Experts say, when it comes to diet advice, it's misleading to say that the blueprint is our genes.

-"DNA is important, but it plays a pretty minor role in making personal decisions about food, says cardiologist and dean of the Friedman School of Nutrition Science and Policy at Tufts University Dariush Mozaffarian.
+"DNA is important, but it plays a pretty minor role in making personal decisions about food," says cardiologist and dean of the Friedman School of Nutrition Science and Policy at Tufts University Dariush Mozaffarian.

 So far, genes only explain about 5 to 10 percent of the risk linked to diet-related diseases such as obesity and type-2 diabetes, he says.